pawamoy/dependenpy/docs/usage.rst

 Print contents
 --------------

-Contents of DSMs, packages, modules, matrices and treemaps can be printed with their ``print`` method.
+Contents of DSMs, packages, modules, matrices, treemaps and graphs can be printed with their ``print`` method.
 The contents printed are the dependencies.
-Each one of them can output contents in three different formats:
+With some exception, each one of them can output contents in three different formats:

 - text (by default)
 - CSV
 - JSON

+(Currently, treemaps are not implemented, and graphs can only be printed in JSON or CSV.)

 To choose one of these format, just pass the ``format`` argument, which accepts values ``'text'``, ``'csv'`` and ``'json'``.
-Please note that these values should not be used, but instead constants imported from ``dependenpy.printer``
+Please note that these values can be replaced by constants imported from ``dependenpy.helpers``
 module:

 .. code:: python

     from dependenpy import DSM
-    from dependenpy.printer import TEXT, CSV, JSON
+    from dependenpy.helpers import TEXT, CSV, JSON

     dsm = DSM('django')
     dsm.print(format=JSON)

-Depending on the format chosen, additional keyword arguments can be passed to the print method:
+Depending on the chosen format, additional keyword arguments can be passed to the print method:

 - text format: ``indent``, indentation value (integer)